aksommerville/spellingbee/README.md

 - AK, native, 2024-12-04, 19:02, 2261 steps, side 0/5, battlec 14.
 Got lucky with 3 graverobs in the very front.
 - AK, native, 2024-12-04, 21:43, 2100 steps, side 0/5, battlec 24.
 Bad luck graverobs.
 - AK, native, 2024-12-04, 21:08, 2221 steps, side 0/5, battlec 18.

+Any%, after reducing the price of bug spray and increasing the boss rewards:

+- AK, native, 2024-12-04, 24:47, 2021 steps, side 0/5, battlec 17.
+Disaster, lost twice to both of Beehive and Scholar.

+Dropping HP of both Beehive and Scholar.

+- AK, native, 2024-12-05, 15:50, 1779 steps, side 0/5, battlec 10.
+Pretty much optimal but not uncommonly lucky.

 100%